ciao-yujintonic/msc-portfolio/README.md

-# Visual & Interactive Computing – Study & Project Repo
+# Visual Computing – Study & Project Repo

 > This repository documents my self-directed preparation for graduate studies in
-> **Computer Graphics, Visual Computing, and Human–Computer Interaction.**
+> **Computer Graphics, and Visual Computing**
 > It includes structured notes on foundational mathematics / algorithms
 > and small hands-on coding projects related to graphics & visualization.

+Although I have extensive industry experience, I am unable to disclose detailed information about my work in a public repository due to confidentiality restrictions.

 ## 🎯 Goal
 Strengthen core knowledge required for graduate-level coursework in: